qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorcreation.rst

      - [number]

        Default: 200
-     - Maximum number of attempts if minimum distance it too small
+     - Maximum number of attempts to place the points
    * - **Random points**
      - ``OUTPUT``
      - [vector: point]